abhishek7h/poems/_posts/0000-07-17-kindness-and-a-ghost.md

 ---
-title: Kindness and a Ghost - A Poem
+title: Kindness and a Ghost - Poem (2023)
 updated: 2023-07-17 08:13
 ---